Letter to the Editor about Alton

 Posted on June 10, 2016

 In case you didn’t see it, we shared a Letter to the Editor in The Chronicle Herald on June 9, 2016 about the Alton Natural Gas Storage Project.
-Here’s the letter as it appeared in the paper:
+Here’s the letter:

 Natural gas and its storage have an important role to play in Nova Scotia’s energy future.
 It burns cleaner than coal or fuel oil, emitting 30 per cent less carbon dioxide than fuel oil and 50 per cent less than coal.